-The transaction costs borne by members in the Cash default arrangement during the year were 0.00% of the amount invested or, put another way, £0.00 per £1,000 invested.
+The transaction costs borne by members in the Cash default arrangement during the year ranged from 0.00% p.a. to 0.04% p.a. of the amount invested or, put another way ranged from £0.00 to £0.40 per £1,000 invested.

-The Scheme is a qualifying scheme for auto-enrolment purposes and the member borne charges for the default arrangement complied with the charge cap during the year covered by this Statement.
-The charges are monitored by the Trustee Directors on a quarterly basis through the Legal & General administration reports and are tested against the charge cap.
+The Scheme is a qualifying scheme for auto-enrolment purposes and the member borne charges for the default arrangement complied with the charge cap during the year are covered by this Statement.
+The charges are monitored by the Trustees on a quarterly basis through the Legal & General administration reports and are tested against the charge cap.